 Fishing:

-- Fish the Purgatoire River, which flows by town.
+- Fish the Purgatoire River, which flows by the town.

-- Trinidad Lake State Park is another nearby destination for year round fishing.
-You’ll need to pay an entry fee to get into the state park though.
-Either way, you’ll require a CO fishing license.
+- Trinidad Lake State Park is another nearby destination for year-round fishing.
+You’ll need to pay an entry fee to get into the state park and also hold a CO fishing license.

 - Read about the lakes and rivers to fish near Trinidad.